2025 Annual Conference

 Our venue is the beautiful Detroit Waldorf School, where we will celebrate and learn together with featured speakers Bart Eddy, Detroit Community Schools co-founder, whose Brightmoor Maker Space initiative is in its 14th year offering a developmental pathway of work with young people; tribal elder Frank Ettawageshik of the Little Traverse Bay Band of Odawa, whose 40+ years of public service in securing tribal sovereignty and cultural preservation has made him a sought-after speaker and counselor throughout the world; Richard Steel, speaker, poet, and managing director of the Karl König Institute; and Herbert Hagens, bringing research and perspective on the laws of karma and reincarnation through the lens of spiritual science.

 This year we are excited to open with a sacred land acknowledgement and song from the Detroit Waldorf School choir under the direction of class teacher Elyse Edmondson.
-Keynote presentations, workshops, song, shared meals and ceremonial activities will fill our time together.
+Keynote presentations, workshops, song, shared meals, and ceremonial activities will fill our time together.

 Detroit has played a significant role in the history of the United States, both at the country's founding in the late 1700s, and in the industrialization that marked the 20th century.
 Detroit is also situated in the heart of the Great Lakes region, the largest surface area of fresh water in the world.
 Rudolf Steiner described the fresh waters of the Earth as the eyes of the Earth's soul1, through which the Earth looks into the surrounding cosmic environment and meditates on the occurrences of the stars.2